eightants/whisperify/README.md

 ## Release Notes
 * v0.8.0 - First hosted on Now.
 (18/01/2020)
 * v0.9.0 - Made responsive, style improvements on welcome page.
 (09/02/2020)
-* v1.0.0 - Metadata added, share functionality.
+* v0.9.1 - Metadata added, share functionality.
 (11/02/2020)
-* v1.1.0 - Survey implementation, made public.
+* v1.0.0 - Survey implementation, announced publicly.
 (27/02/2020)
-* v2.0.0 - Playlist quiz feature.
+* v1.1.0 - Playlist quiz feature.
 You can now generate a quiz from one of your playlists with at least 30 songs!
 (08/03/2020)
-* v2.0.1 - Fixed IOS audio bug.
+* v1.1.1 - Fixed IOS audio bug.
 Disabled submit with blank input.
 Database optimizations.

 ## Future Plans
 * Handling non-latin characters in song titles